okta/okta.github.io/_source/quickstart/php/generic-auth-code.md

 header('Location: ' . 'https://{yourOktaDomain}}/oauth2/default/v1/authorize?'.$query);
 ```
+> The `nonce` should be a generated string such as UUID, and the `state` can be any string representing state of the
+application.

 ## Exchange Auth Code
 After a successful login from the redirect, a code will be present in the request object.